stride3d/stride-docs/en/manual/troubleshooting/stride-doesnt-run.md

 If it's not installed, you can download it from the [Microsoft Download Center](https://dotnet.microsoft.com/en-us/download/dotnet-framework).

+> [!Note]
+> If you have .NET 4.8 installed, you don't need to install .NET 4.7.2.
+Each 4.x version is cumulative.

 ### Visual Studio 2022 (optional)

 If you have Visual Studio 2022 (or later) installed, you need to have the following workloads and/or components installed: